ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 You should expect to see significant damping in this data.
 Figure Guac shows some sample data
 :::

-Figure GUAC shows how you will be collecting your data.
+Figure GUAC shows sample data.
 Notice the regions of junk data and real data.

 :::Figure:Figure
 :::row